andydavies/test-rel-prefetch/README.md

 <link rel="prefetch" href="dummy-subresources/image.jpg" as="image" />
 ```

+Tests are available via github pages e.g. https://andydavies.github.io/test-rel-prefetch/tests/electro/index-prefetch-subresources.html

+GH pages use Fastly so should exhibit the behaviour of a server that has good support for HTTP/2 Prioritisation.

 Page         | Notes
 -------------|-------------
 /test-rel-prefetch/tests/electro/index-prefetch-subresources.html | Near the top of <head>, hints include as attribute